 Autonomous Vehicle Disengagement Reports

 The California Autonomous Vehicle Testing Regulations require every manufacturer authorized to test autonomous vehicles on public roads to submit an annual report summarizing the disengagements of the technology during testing.
-This "disengagement report" is due by January 1 of each year.
-The first report covers the period from the date of issuance of the Testing Permit to November 30 of the following year.
-Subsequent reports cover the period of December 1 to November 30.
+This disengagement report is due January 1 each year.
+The first report covers the period from when the permit was issued to November 30 of the following year.
+Subsequent reports provide details from December 1 to November 30.

 View the 2015 Disengagement Reports.

 If you have been unable to attend the previous workshop or public hearings, you may view the Previous Autonomous Vehicle Workshops and Videos

 Background on Autonomous Vehicles

 For more general information about autonomous vehicles, visit Autonomous Vehicles in California.